jeskew/psr6-encrypting-decorator/README.md

 Having to encrypt your data at rest shouldn't keep you from using the open-source tools you know and love.
-If you have data that needs a higher degree of security than the rest of your cache, you can store and access it via an `EncryptingPoolDecorator`.
+If you have data that needs a higher degree of security than the rest of your cache, you can store and access it via an encrypting `PoolDecorator`.

 ## Caveats